Seamless SDK (Payment Web)

 Step 4: Start the checkout process

-By following the instructions below, you will be able to provide a seamless and user-friendly payment experience for your customers.
+Use the configuration below to provide a seamless and user-friendly payment experience for your customers:

 yuno.startSeamlessCheckout({